18 October|14:00 - 19:00|Peninsula Square - Design District - Barton Yard

 Learn Garba’s joyful steps and Dandiya Raas’s lively rhythms in rehearsals led by expert dancers, then join the evening procession of drummers, dancers, and an illuminated rickshaw through Design District.
 It all culminates in Barton Yard to a glowing canopy of light, where mass dancing flows into an open floor for everyone to celebrate together.

-Savor rich curries and fragrant snacks at the food market while DJs at Canteen keep the party going.
+Savour rich curries and fragrant snacks at the food market while DJs at Canteen keep the party going.

 Diwali on the Peninsula welcomes all, wear your brightest colours and join in a joyful tradition of rhythm and light.